Programs

 Operation House Call

-Operation House Call (OHC) teaches new medical professionals essential skills to enhance the health care of persons with IDD.
+Operation House Call (OHC) teaches new medical professionals essential skills to enhance the health care of people with IDD and autism.
 Families, parents, and individual self-advocates serve as educators in a health care field that seldom focuses on more than making a diagnosis.
-It is a rare and important training opportunity for students at Boston University School of Medicine, Tufts Medical School, University of Massachusetts Medical School, Simmons College School of Health Sciences, and Yale University School of Nursing.
-Through OHC, students begin to build confidence and interest in working with individuals with IDD and their families.
+It is a rare and important training opportunity for students at Boston University School of Medicine, Harvard Medical School, Simmons University School of Nursing, Tufts Medical School, UMass Chan Medical School, UMass Chan Graduate School of Nursing, and Yale University School of Nursing.
+Through OHC, students begin to build confidence and interest in working with individuals with IDD and autism and their families.

 SUPPORTbrokers